eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 - Digital Twin Registry (DTR)
   - registered in a DSP-conformant connector offering the DTR to the Dataspace.
-  - registers Digital Twins (AssetAdministrationShell-descriptors - or AAS descriptor - in AAS vocabulary) with assetIds including at least one that's known at both, the supplier and customer.
+  - registers Digital Twins (AssetAdministrationShell-descriptors, or AAS-descriptor in AAS-vocabulary) with assetIds including at least one that's known at both, the supplier and customer.
 - Submodels
   - registered in a DSP-conformant connector to the Dataspace.